 Most Londoners find the vibrancy on their city exhilarating, thriving happily in the crowd.
 By taking the time to carve out some tranquility and calm in this busy atmosphere, you can avoid becoming overwhelmed and burnt out, and see the best in this most fascinating of cities for years to come.

-This post was written by Holly Ashby, who is part of the team at the London meditation centre Will Williams Meditation.
+This post was written by Holly Ashby, who is part of the team at the London meditation centre Beeja Meditation.
 They teach Vedic meditation for anxiety, stress and sleep problems, aiming to help people cope with the stress of modern life.